Accredited Economic Development Organization

-The Accredited Economic Development Organization (AEDO) program was created by the International Economic Development Council (IEDC), based in Washington, D.C. as means of recognizing the professional excellence of economic development entities.
+The Accredited Economic Development Organization (AEDO) program was created by the International Economic Development Council (IEDC), based in Washington, D.C. "to meet the needs of economic developers."

 IEDC is a non-profit organization dedicated to helping economic developers do their job more effectively and raising the profile of the profession.
 IEDC membership represents the entire range of the profession ranging from regional, state, local, rural, urban, and international economic development organizations, as well as chambers of commerce, technology development agencies, utility companies, educational institutions, consultants and redevelopment authorities.

 History

 Economic development has evolved into a professional industry of highly specialized practitioners.
 These practitioners have two key roles: one is to provide leadership in policy-making, and the other is to administer policy, programs, and projects.
 Economic development practitioners generally work in public offices on the state, regional, or municipal level, or in public-private partnerships organizations that are may be partially funded by local, regional, state or federal tax money.
 These economic development organizations (EDOs) function as individual entities and in some cases as departments of local governments.
 Their role is to seek out new economic opportunities and retain their existing business wealth.